Waldenström macroglobulinaemia (also known as lymphoplasmacytic lymphoma)

 the level of IgM protein in your blood is increasing

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It can be given as tablets or into a vein (intravenously).
-You may be given just one type of chemotherapy drug or you may be given two or more chemotherapy drugs together (combination chemotherapy).
+It can be given by mouth as tablets, into a vein (intravenously) or as an injection under the skin.
+You may be given just one type of chemotherapy drug, or you may be given two or more chemotherapy drugs together (combination chemotherapy).

 If you are treated with just one chemotherapy drug, any side effects are likely to be mild.
-If you’re having treatment with a combination of drugs you may have more side effects.
+If you’re having treatment with a combination of drugs, you may have more side effects.
 Your doctor or specialist nurse can tell you what to expect.
 You should always tell them about any side effects you have.
 They can give you medicines to reduce them if necessary.

 One of the most common side effects of chemotherapy is being more prone to infections.
 Always let your doctor or nurse know if you have any signs of an infection so it can be treated straight away.

-Monoclonal antibodies are drugs that recognise, target and stick to particular proteins on the surface of cancer cells.
+Rituximab (Mabthera ®) is a type of targeted therapy called a monoclonal antibody.
+These are drugs that recognise, target and stick to particular proteins on the surface of cancer cells.
 They can stimulate the body’s immune system to destroy these cells.